CarlosA2000/NegociosWeb/bootstrap/README.md

 3. From the root `/bootstrap` directory, run `npm run docs-serve` in the command line.
 4. Open `http://localhost:9001/` in your browser, and voilà.

-Learn more about using Hugo by reading its [documentation](https://gohugo.io/documentation/).
+Learn more about1 using Hugo by reading its [documentation](https://gohugo.io/documentation/).

 ### Documentation for previous releases